wuzhengy/TAU/IP2.md

 - IPv6 PCP inbound traffic openning accepted.
 However, tt is tricky to decide IPv6 relay nodes.
 Most of IPv6 does not go through NAT, and firewall filtering strategy is unknown.

-### relay control: cache, alpha, beta and invoke_limit
+### Relay control: cache, alpha, beta and invoke_limit
-IP2 has to search the target nodes before data could be deliverred.
-We use Kadmelia type of traversal strategy to find the target node or its capture swarm.
-In order to help traversal code run efficiently.
-Application developer can set some control parameters.
+In order for universal best effort connectivity, IP2 need to search the target node and its capture swarm on the entire internet, before data could be deliverred.
+The searching complexity is essentially O(nodes number of Internet).
+Thanks to Kadmelia, libtorrent reduces the search complexity to O(logN).
+We use the same traverse strategym.
+To help traverse running efficiently.
+Application developer can set some control parameters, depending on app's communication status such as initiation, normal, best effort, fast, slow or doze.

-* alpha is the parallel factor for invoking, most of time, it should be 1 ; if you want it to be very fast without worry data consumption, you can increase it.
+* alpha is the parallel factor for invoking, most of time, it should be 1 ; if you want be very fast without worry data consumption, you can increase it.
-* beta is the range in the m_list for invoking selection, m_list: in libtorrent is the temporary list for traveral with sorted distance to the target
+* beta is the range in the searching candidates, m_results, indexed by distance for invoking selection. m_results is the temporary list for traveral with sorted distance to the target
 * invoke_limit is the total invoke one full traverse will perform.
-* cache: this is to tell the relay to temporary store the data for receiver to pull when receiver is resumed from offline.
+* cache: this is to tell the relay to temporary store the data for receiver nodes to pull, when receiver is resumed from offline.
+This is for best effort data delivery.

 ### Packet structure